 - Accounting Technician

 - Automotive Technology

-- Building Trades

 - Business Assistant

-- Desktop Support Technician

-- Electrical Line Worker
+- Diesel Technology

 - Graphic Web Design

-- Heavy Equipment Operator
+- Healthcare MT Pre-Nursing

 - Truck Driving

 - Welding Technology

-As recommended by the Northwest Commission on Colleges and Universities, FPCC requires all AAS degree-seeking and Certificate-seeking students to complete a core of General Education including communication, computation, and human relations.
-The communication requirement is met by WRIT 101 Writing or WRIT 104 Workplace College Communications (3 credits) that includes oral and written communication.
+As recommended by the Northwest Commission on Colleges and Universities, FPCC requires all AAS degreeseeking and Certificate-seeking students to complete a core of General Education including communication, computation, and human relations.
+The communication requirement is met by WRIT 101 College Writing or WRIT 104 Workplace Communications (3 credits) that includes oral and written communication.
 As specified in the programs of study, the computation requirement is met by one mathematics course: M 111 Technical Mathematics or M 121 College Algebra.
-The human relations requirement is met by successful completion of HS 100 Human Relations for 1 credit.
-One credit each is required in Native American Studies, Computer Technology and Health.

 Generally, these courses are offered both Fall and Spring semesters.
 However, students are encouraged to enroll in Computer Technology, English and Math during the first semester since the skills learned in these courses will be needed in other courses.
+Since the skills learned in these courses will be needed in other courses.